Northdesk

 At a glance

-North Desk is a speed-to-lead automation service for small businesses.
-Our Customer receives a lead — from a web form, a paid lead-form ad, or a webhook integration — and North Deskimmediately responds by SMS.
-When a lead indicates they want to book, our AI assistant finds an open slot on the Customer’s calendar and creates the appointment.
+Northdesk is a speed-to-lead automation service for small businesses.
+Our Customer receives a lead — from a web form, a paid lead-form ad, or a webhook integration — and Northdeskimmediately responds with an automated AI phone call.
+When the lead wants to book, our AI assistant finds an open slot on the Customer’s calendar and creates the appointment.
 The Google Calendar integration is how the last step happens: we need to know what’s free and we need to be able to write the booking back.

 https://www.googleapis.com/auth/calendar.events

-This scope lets us read events on the calendars the user authorizes and create new events on those calendars.
-We do not request the full-calendar scope (calendar), the settings scope, or any calendar-list scope.
+We do not request the full-calendar scope (calendar), the settings scope, any calendar-list scope, or the broader calendar.readonlyscope.
 We don’t need them and we don’t want access to data we won’t use.

 How the data flows